 Buescher State Park Trails is a 6.6 mile moderately trafficked loop trail located near Smithville, Texas that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Some parts of this trail are closed but there is still plenty to see.
 Blue Trail has re-opened.

 Had good time with some challenges.
 Reunited 2 dogs with their owners.
 Trail had some hills.
 Walked thru meadows & small streams.
 Part of trail was still closed but plenty to still explore.
 Look out for the small rock structures off the path that people have built.